-- traffic-based growth limitations in section 33-1011 of this code take effect.
+- (2) Columns II and IV, titled "If < 910 trips in Matlacha," indicate the adjusted maximum densities that correspond to various levels of upland commitments during the time period before the traffic-based growth limitations in section 33-1011 of this code take effect.
 The densities in this column are taken from Lee Plan Policy 1.4.7. - (3) Columns III and V, titled "If > 910 trips in Matlacha," indicate the adjusted maximum densities that correspond to various levels of upland commitments for the time period after the trafficbased growth limitations in section 33-1011 of this code have taken effect. - (4) All percentages in column I are based on the acreage of uplands that are designated "Coastal Rural": - a.
 Lands that are shown as "Wetlands" rather than "Coastal Rural" on the Future Land Use Map are not counted either in the base acreage or in the preserved or restored acreage.
 However, the dwelling units that the Lee Plan allows for "Wetlands" (1 DU/20 acres) may be added to the number of dwelling units allowed for uplands by columns II through V, provided that the conservation easement described in section 33-1054(4) includes those wetlands. - b.
 Lands that are designated "Coastal Rural" but which are determined by permitting agencies to be wetlands are counted in the base acreage in column I and may be counted as permanently preserved native habitat or restored native habitat provided that all requirements of this section are met.
 The dwelling units that the Lee Plan allows for wetlands (1 DU/20 acres) may be added to the number of dwelling units allowed for uplands by columns II through V, provided that the conservation easement described in section 33-1054(4) includes those wetlands.

-STAFF ALTERNATIVE TO TABLE 33-1052 and the proposed notes (staff believes this table is most consistent with the Lee Plan)

-LDCAC: Recommends adoption of staff Table 33-1052
+STAFF ALTERNATIVE TO TABLE 33-1052 and the proposed notes [The staff alternative reiterates the table adopted under Lee Plan Policy 1.4.7] LDCAC: Recommends adoption of staff Table 33-1052